ganeti/ganeti/man/gnt-instance.rst

     It is set to ``1`` by default.

+lxc\_startup\_wait
+    Valid for the LXC hypervisor.

+    This integer option specifies the number of seconds to wait for the state of an LXC container changes to "RUNNING" after startup, as reported by lxc-wait.
+    Otherwise we assume an error has occurred and report it.

+    It is set to ``30`` by default.

 The ``-O (--os-parameters)`` option allows customisation of the OS parameters.
 The actual parameter names and values depend on the OS being used, but the syntax is the same key=value.
 For example, setting a